hamstergem/hamster/README.md

 whereas Ruby's collection methods always return arrays, Hamster collections will return an instance of the same class wherever possible.

-And lastly, Hamster lists are lazy -- where Ruby's language constructs permit -- making it possible to, among other things, process "infinitely large" lists.
+And lastly, Hamster lists are lazy, making it possible to (among other things) process "infinitely large" lists.
-(Note: Ruby 1.9 supports a form of laziness using `Enumerator`.
-However, they're implemented using Fibers which unfortunately can't be shared across threads.)

 Where possible, Hamster collections offer an interface compatible with Ruby's built-in `Hash`, `Array`, and `Enumerable`, to ease code migration.